Temporary stay outside Belgium as a non-Belgian: application for right to return

 You meet these 4 conditions:

-• You reside in Belgium with a residence card which is still valid for at least 3 months, and for the entire duration of your absence.
+- You reside in Belgium with a residence card which is valid for the entire duration of your absence.

 What does temporary stay outside Belgium entail?